-Emergency operations will be ended as soon as it is safe, feasible, and practical to return to normal operations.
+Emergency operations have ended and have returned to normal operations.
 Emergency operations may be reenacted in the future in response to a resurgence of the current pandemic or another local disaster, emergency, or other crisis situation.

 Activity 22: Streamlined Lease Assistance Program CE #1: Agency Cost Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Total cost of task in dollars (decrease).
 Cost of task prior to implementation of the activity (in dollars).
 Expected cost of task after implementation of the activity (in dollars).
 Actual cost of task after implementation of the activity (in dollars).
 Whether the outcome meets or exceeds the benchmark.
 Total cost of recertifications.
-Total cost of recertifications prior to implementation of this activity is \$176,524 in FY 2014 \$158,872 in FY 2017 and beyond. \$139,487. \$133,250 staff cost + \$6,237 postage cost Yes, the outcome meets and exceeds the benchmark for this metric. \$165,492 staff cost + \$11,032 postage cost Staff Cost Calculation: 3,980 hours X \$33.48 per hour Staff Cost Calculation: 4,943 hours X \$33.48 per hour
+Total cost of recertifications prior to implementation of this activity is \$176,524 in FY 2014 \$165,492 staff cost + \$11,032 \$158,872 in FY 2017 and beyond. \$71,922 \$67,730 staff cost + \$4,192 postage cost Yes, the outcome meets and exceeds the benchmark for this metric. postage cost Staff Cost Calculation: 4,943 hours X \$33.48 per hour Staff Cost Calculation: 2,023 hours X \$33.48 per hour